-Monash Health is Victoria’s largest maternity service provider with around 9000 births across 3 sites in 2019.
+Monash Health is the largest maternity service provider in Victoria, providing care to over 9,000 women and their families each year across 3 sites.
 Student placements cover a variety of settings across the continuum, all 3 sites (Clayton including Jessie McPherson Private hospital, Dandenong and Casey) are utilised providing a range of clinical experiences from primary maternity through to high risk models of care.

 Students will work within a multidisciplinary framework caring for women throughout their pregnancy, birth, postnatal and home visits.
 Care is also provided for women and babies who experience complex health issues.